python/pyperformance/README.rst

 * Upgrade perf dependency to 0.8.0
 * Rewrite pybench using perf: remove the old legacy code to calibrate and run benchmarks, reuse perf.Runner API.
+* genshi, logging, scimark, sympy and xml_etree scripts now run all sub-benchmarks by default

 Version 0.3.0 (2016-10-11)
 --------------------------